jpmagido/challenge-cash-register/README.md

 # The problem
-**TextMaster's quest for global domination has prompted us to open a supermarket - we sell only three products:**
+**Our quest for global domination has prompted us to open a supermarket - we sell only three products:**

 ```
 +--------------|--------------|---------+